curvedinf/django-fast-count/README.md

 QuerySets to precache, implement a `fast_count_querysets` method on your model that returns a list of QuerySets.
 Each of those QuerySets will be counted every `precache_count_every` and cached for use on future matching `.count()` queries.

+## Precaching Process

+Precaching of counts is performed regularly by a management command that is called from a forked process.
+The forked process is started every `precache_count_every` from any `.count()` query performed on the model.

+Typically, this means that precaching is performed in a background task on your web server, so if your django deploy is serverless, the precaching process may end early and not function properly.

+Deadlock control over the precaching scheduler is implemented with atomic transactions so that multiple `.count()` queries do not simultaneously run the precaching process.